rachitnimje/data-arch-aws/README.md

 - **AWS Integration**: S3 for file storage, RDS for PostgreSQL database
 - **Responsive UI**: Modern design with Tailwind CSS and custom components

+- **Important** : Only account with username `admin` can create new admin accounts, so ensure that the user entry is present in table (insert statement is present in `database-schema.sql` file).

 ## Project Structure

 ```